maake takes an in-depth look at the most sustainable fabric that UK manufacturers make their products from

 • Wool: This natural fibre is sustainable and biodegradable.
 Although wool does shed fibres when you wash it, these fibres break down naturally and don’t harm the environment.

-Certifications For Sustainable Fabrics & Businesses
+Certifications for Sustainable Fabrics & Businesses

 1. GOTS: The Global Organic Textile Standard (GOTS) is the major sustainable processing standard for organic fibres.
 We call fabrics with this certification 'sustainable'.